smmalik98/Data-Visualization-IS445-/_projects/1_Vega_lite_project1.md

 This dashboard has 4 charts that are linked to each other.
 They help the user understand the monthly crash count along with the weather, lightening and roadway conditions.
 Based on chart 1 we can see that month of september, october had maximum crashes and followed by winter season having the least.
 In claer weather conditions we have had the maximum crashes while in daylight lightening condition.
 Also when the road was dry the accidents happened the most.
 Hence, we can see that weather plays an important role in crashes across Chicago.

+#### CONTEXTUAL VISUALIZATION
+The 2 contextual datasets choosen are the red light and speed violations.
+For this project we have created our own contextual visualizations.
+There are 2 charts made.
+First one is in dashboard 1 which shows the chicago base map along with the two violations.
+The second one is

 <vegachart schema-url="{{ site.baseurl }}/assets/json/file3.json" style="width: 100%"></vegachart>